hindmasj/redis-client/README.md

 ## Uploading

 The output of the parsing can then be uploaded directly to the database using the redis-cli command.
+(Note there is no "-t" in the docker command, as you might usually type.)

 ```
-docker exec -it redis redis-cli --pass <password> --pipe < <bulkfile>
+docker exec -i redis redis-cli --pass <password> --pipe < <bulkfile>
 ```